oylmz/market_data_exporter/README.md

 # Market data exporter
-Retrieving the  closing prices with their associated closing times ofs given symbols in config file and exporting into a png image to compare visually.
+Retrieving the  closing prices with their associated closing times of given symbols in config file and exporting into a png image to compare visually.

 ## Example graph